Alexandra Peterson, MScN

-Before becoming a Registered Psychotherapist, Alexandra began her professional career over 30 years ago as an RN in a Toronto teaching hospital, first on a thoracic surgery/step-down unit caring for patients living with cancer and other various, challenging conditions, and later in the operating room where she was a member of an internationally-recognized thoracic surgical team.
+Before becoming a Registered Psychotherapist, Alexandra began her professional career over 30 years ago as an RN in a Toronto teaching hospital, first on a thoracic surgery/step-down unit, and later in the operating room where she was a member of an internationally-recognized thoracic surgical team.
 After leaving the O.R. to raise her family, her interests gradually shifted and she began exploring pursuits related to the human psyche and how the mind works.
 This shift led to years of further study and clinical training.
 She now provides counselling and psychotherapy to adult clients over the age of 18, and is accountable to both the College of Registered Psychotherapists of Ontario, and the College of Nurses of Ontario.
 She is also a member of the OACCPP and the RNAO.

 In 2015, she began working with Dr. Treyvaud, as a nurse-psychotherapist in psychodynamic groups, individual psychotherapy sessions, and clinical assessments, under supervision.
-She held a 12-month position as a clinical extern at KW-Counselling Services in Kitchener ON, and also received 14 months of supervised training at a counselling practice in Hamilton ON.
-She recently started her own private practice, Bespoke Counselling & Psychotherapy and receives clients for individual, couple, and sex therapy in Oakville, and Burlington, ON.
+She attended Dr. Treyvaud’s Mindsight Intensives for a number of years, and has also job-shadowed Dr. Linda Macdonald in both the MBSR and MSC programs.
+Other experiences include 14 months of supervised clinical training in couple, family, & sex therapy through a private practice in Hamilton ON, and a 12-month position as a clinical extern at KW-Counselling Services in Kitchener ON.
+She runs her own private practice, Bespoke Counselling & Psychotherapy, and receives clients for individual, couple, and sex therapy in Oakville, and Burlington, ON.

-Alexandra holds a BScN from McMaster University, and an MScN from the University of Western Ontario.
-She is close to completing a Graduate Diploma in Clinical Behavioural Science from McMaster University (March, 2019), studying both introductory & advanced Psychodynamic Psychotherapy, Mindfulness-Based Cognitive Therapy, Acceptance & Commitment Therapy, and Group Therapy.
+Alexandra holds a BScN from McMaster University, an MScN from the University of Western Ontario, and a Graduate Diploma in Clinical Behavioural Science from McMaster University, where she studied psychodynamic psychotherapy, Mindfulness-Based Cognitive Therapy (MBCT), Acceptance & Commitment Therapy (ACT), and group therapy.
 She holds certificates in Couple & Family Therapy and Intensive Sex Therapy from the University of Guelph, and a certificate in Solution-Focused Brief Therapy from the University of Toronto.
-She is also a trained EMDR clinician.
+She recently completed training in Cognitive Behavioural Therapy (CBT) for depression and anxiety from the University of Toronto, and is also a trained EMDR clinician.

 Alexandra’s capacity for steadfast persistence is legendary.
 As hopeless as things may look, she will always find the silver lining that completely shifts perspective towards a solution.